CodeAwareness/mongo-alias/README.md

 - aliased fields (more about this below)
 - automatic handling of `createdAt` and `updatedAt` timestamp fields

-Note: this package adds 38kb to your project.
-Consequently, it does not provide any of the following features provided by mongoose:
+Note: this package adds 42kb to your project.
+Consequently, it does NOT provide any of the following features provided by mongoose:

   - schema validation
   - discriminators